Syria: Post-Ba'athist Syria

+After the fall of the Assad regime and the subsequent formation of the Syrian transitional government, Syria has begun to re-establish diplomatic ties with nations that previously broke ties with the Ba'athist-led Syrian government during the Syrian civil war, alongside the easing and removal of economic sanctions previously placed onto the Ba'athist government, including the Caesar Act by the United States.

+The Syrian transitional government had also changed its stance on returning the Golan Heights to demand the withdrawal of Israel from areas beyond the border agreed upon in the 1974 Disengagement Agreement.

+The United States has also announced plans to re-open its embassy in Damascus, which was closed during the Syrian civil war on 21 February 2026, with the process approximately taking 15 days according to the United States Department of State.
+Prior, Tom Barrack, the United States special envoy to Syria, had risen the American flag at the ambassador's residence in May 2025.

+The Syrian transitional government had also restored diplomatic ties with Turkey, with the latter now helping the former in the restructuring and training of the Syrian Armed Forces alongside assisting the Syrian military during the SDF–Syrian transitional government clashes in the form of military aid.

+On 7 March 2026, following the lifting of Canadian economic sanctions on Syria, the Bank of Canada agreed to open an account in the Central Bank of Syria.

 International disputes

 In 1939, while Syria was still a French mandate the French allowed a plebiscite regarding the Sanjak of Alexandretta joining to Turkey as part of a treaty of friendship in World War II.
 In order to facilitate this, a faulty election was done in which ethnic Turks who were originally from the Sanjak but lived in Adana and other areas near the border in Turkey came to vote in the elections, shifting the election in favor of secession.
 Through this, the Hatay Province of Turkey was formed.
 The move by the French was very controversial in Syria, and only five years later Syria became independent.
 Despite the Turkish annexation of the Sanjak of Alexandretta, the Syrian government has refused to recognize Turkish sovereignty over the region since Independence, except for a short period in 1949.

 Golan Heights was occupied by Israel since the Six-Day War.

 The western two-thirds of Syria's Golan Heights region are since 1967 occupied by Israel and were in 1981 effectively annexed by Israel, whereas the eastern third is controlled by Syria, with the UNDOF maintaining a buffer zone in between, to implement the ceasefire of the Purple Line.
 Israel's 1981 Golan annexation law is not recognized in international law.
 The UN Security Council condemned it in Resolution 497 (1981) as "null and void and without international legal effect."
 Since then, General Assembly resolutions on "The Occupied Syrian Golan" reaffirm the illegality of Israeli occupation and annexation.
 The Syrian government continues to demand the return of this territory.